Why is the Council bringing in charges for the garden waste service?

 Home Composting is a great alternative that is low-cost and also great for the environment and your garden.
 Find out more and order low cost home composting bins at: getcomposting.com

-11. Can I put my garden waste into my residual bin?
+11. Can I put my garden waste into my household rubbish bin?

 Yes, you can put garden waste into your residual waste bin if you have space.